Evian-Zhang/static-keys/docs/en/src/FAQs.md

 Another reason is that we need to manipulate memory protection to bypass DEP, which may involves race condition on the protection itself in multi-thread environment.
 Mutex may be used to avoid data race, while if cargo resolves multi-version static-key crates dependencies, the mutexes would be duplicated for each version, and this approach is thus useless.
 This shall be resolved when [RFC 1977: public & private dependencies](https://github.com/rust-lang/rust/issues/44663) is stabilized. [rust-lang/cargo#2363](https://github.com/rust-lang/cargo/issues/2363) is also a reference.

-## Why is nightly Rust required?

-We use inline assembly internally, where `asm_goto` and `asm_const` feature is required.
-As long as these two features are stablized, we can use stable Rust then.

 ## Why `static_branch_likely!` and `static_branch_unlikely!` are implemented as macros?

 Because when passing a static variable to inline assembly as `sym` argument, it requires the argument to be a static path.
 We cannot construct such path in a function.